 For every type of roofing material from shingle to tile to TPO, there is a different set of installation instructions.
 When selecting a roofing contractor, it is important for the property owner to ask if the contractor is trained and certified in whichever roofing system the property owner is interested.
 If they don’t ask, how will the property owner know if the roofing contractor is qualified to do the project?
 It is not entirely uncommon for a contractor to say they can do the job just to get the job.
 When selecting a roofing contractor, the property owner is advised to visit the manufacturer’s website and look specifically for a link to certified roofing contractors in their area.
 The roof is 40% of the investment in a building.
 It cannot be stressed enough how important it is for the property owner to select the most qualified roofing contractor.

-Last on the checklist are the roofing contractor’s affiliations with well-known entities such as Angies’s List, Better Business Bureau and their local chambers of commerce in addition to memberships with various roofing manufacturer and contractor associations.
+Last on the checklist are the roofing contractor’s affiliations with well-known entities such as Angi, Better Business Bureau, NARI and their local chambers of commerce in addition to memberships with various roofing manufacturer and contractor associations.
 A roofing contractor who is a member of local and national associations is a roofing contractor who has nothing to hide.

 Property owners should be prepared to complete a three-step process when selecting a roofing contractor.
 Step one: do a substantial amount of pre-estimate appointment homework based on the seven-point checklist.
 Step two: call the roofing contractor, ask questions and set an estimate appointment.
-Step three: visit the roofing contractor’s office, if possible, to see their operation and meet their office staff.
+Step three: confirm that the contractor has a physical office location and office staff.
 Many a deal has been sealed once the property owner has the peace of mind of knowing they have done their due diligence and have selected the most qualified and most trustworthy roofing contractor for their roofing project.